smithtp/hotterbetterprokaryotes/README.md

 These R scripts perform the segmented analysis that we used to determine the temperature break-points in the data (see manuscript methods).
 These break-points are used to assign strains as mesophiles or thermophiles and this information added to the summary data.

-Note that these R scripts set a working directory (location of the script within the file system) and then use relative paths to read from \Data\ and write to \Resuts\.
-Users should edit the "setwd()" line to the location of the \Code\ directory within their own file architecture.
-Relative paths are written for linux directory structure, so Windows users would need to alter these within the scripts (backslashes to forward-slashes).
+Note that these R scripts set a working directory (location of the script within the file system) and then use relative paths to read from /Data/ and write to /Results/.
+Users should edit the "setwd()" line to the location of the /Code/ directory within their own file architecture.
+Relative paths are written for linux directory structure, so Windows users would need to alter these within the scripts (forward-slashes to backslashes).

     > python 05_calc_group_means_no_agg.py
     > python 06_fit_to_summary_no_agg.py